Eduardo Cansino

-Eduardo Cansino Reina (March 2, 1895 - December 24, 1968) was a Spanish-born American dancer and actor of Calé Roma descent.
+Eduardo Cansino Reina (March 2, 1895 - December 24, 1968) was a Spanish-born American dancer and actor.
 He was the father of actress Rita Hayworth.

 Biography

 Eduardo Cansino was born on March 2, 1895, in Castilleja de la Cuesta, Andalucia, Spain.
 His sister, Elisa, was also a dancer.

 His father, Antonio Cansino, combined classical flamenco dancing with Roma flamenco.
 Antonio was known worldwide for dancing the bolero.

 Eduardo's immigration to the United States was sponsored by the Stuyvesant family.
 In New York he performed for, instructed, and integrated into high society.